 For pizza and pasta: Fiorella Clement

-Pizza and pasta is Fiorella’s specialty in dishes such as a burrata pie, sweet corn pie, and cacio e pepe.
+Pizza and pasta is Fiorella’s specialty in dishes such as a burrata pie, asparagus pie, and cacio e pepe.
 An all-local beer list, locally sourced produce, and city-themed murals and wallpaper make the restaurant strongly San Franciscan.
 The compact backyard has socially distanced tables with sunny yellow chairs, string lights, and heaters for cool Richmond nights.

 For iconic San Francisco: Foreign Cinema